 “There is no doubt the industry is hurtling towards the biggest peak in online shopping history”.

 With Cyber sales and Christmas looming, connecting with your customer base has never been easier.

 The concepts of Black Friday and Cyber Monday sales have now been embraced by Aussies.

 In 2019 Black Friday & Cyber Monday grew 31.6% YOY.

 So far in 2020 we have seen more households shopping online than ever before; and more regular and frequent shoppers.
 Both new and regular households have shopped over 1.7 times more than in 2019.
 Both factors set the foundation for record-breaking sales in 2020.

 Australia continues to be an ecommerce powerhouse despite having a smaller population than many growing markets.
 Aussie online retailers are right up there in international marketplaces!
 Any online businesses who can promise both excellent services AND enable meaningful experiences for customers which they’ll associate with YOUR brand, are going to come out on top in this AU$33.1 billion industry.

 The future definitely looks bright for Australian ecommerce!

-If you want to start your venture, feel free to get in touch with Webyroo to give flight to your dreams.
+If you want to start your venture, feel free to book a call with Webyroo to give flight to your dreams.